adjohnson916/userscript-header-from-package.json/README.md

 ```

-running userscript-header-from-package.json will produce the following output on stdout
+running userscript-header-from-package-json will produce the following output on stdout

 ```
 // ==UserScript==